Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 In addition to Alexa, SmartThings brings lots of other great features.
 For example, you can connect some video doorbells and security cameras so the TV can bring up a camera feed in the corner when motion is detected on a camera or someone is at your door.

-You can also mirror your phone to the screen and use AirPlay 2 with Samsung TVs.
+It also comes with the Samsung Smart TV web browser installed or you can mirror your phone to the screen and use AirPlay 2.

 Affordable Pick: Hisense U7QF